 - We then sub-divide stocks into four categories: Domestic, Foreign, Emerging Markets, and REITs

 - Within the Domestic category, we sub-divide again into Total Market, Value, and Small-Cap.
-(Our portfolio has a slight tilt to favor value and small-cap stocks, as supported by the Fama-French-Three-Factor Model.)
+(Our portfolio has a slight tilt to favor value and small-cap stocks, as supported by the Fama-French-Five-Factor Model.)

 - FutureAdvisor uses a few ETFs to provide exposure to the US Total Market asset class (category).
 One of those ETFs is IVV, the iShares S&P 500 ETF.
 (Confused by ETFs?
 Don't be.)